mirelon/safe_transpose/README.md

-safe_transpose
+Safe transpose
 ==============

-Safe transpose music score to avoid notes that sound weird on flute
+Safe transpose music score to avoid notes that sound weird on flute.

+Insert your notes in the text field and directly see the list of best transpositions.